 When an opening is made, fungus quickly invades susceptible plants.
 Once inside it produces a toxin and invades the tissues of the plant that produce water.
 The fungal spores travel throughout the plant, carried by the water in the plant.

 Spores lodge themselves in the vascular tissue of the host plants and spread infection.
-Not only is the infection spread within the host plant, it can also be spread to neighboring plants via the toxins produced by the fungus.
+Not only is the infection spread within the host plant, it can also be infect neighboring plant roots via the toxins produced by the fungus.
 This is why it is fairly impossible to isolate the fungus within a plant and prevent it from doing further damage.

 Can’t Trees & Bushes Protect Themselves?